apiel/zicBox/NOTE.md

         - knob used to select the recorded loop to playback and keep when we exit
         - everytime loop restart to 0 on step 1 but we can come back with knob, see previous point
         - gonna need to fix button connection... maybe just solder them...
+- knob for octave
+- knob for scale
+- knob to select recorded sequence... <---- when selecting recorded sequence, it can provide menu to save or exit...
+-

 - TODO in menu could use knob or a button to navigate between multiple options...